School of Trout Hosted BC Creek Trip Information

 Clothing

 It’s impossible to predict the exact weather or temperatures in British Columbia in July.
 We recommend that you pack for a wide variety of conditions, with the most likely conditions being cool mornings, warmish afternoons, and pleasant evenings.
 (Average highs for the middle of July are around 80 degrees, while average lows are in the low 50s.)
-That means everything from lightweight shirts and pants to a rain jacket and fleece jacket.
+That means everything from lightweight shirts and pants to a rain jacket and a fleece or puffy jacket.
+(Please don’t forget your rain jacket and your fleece!)
 We recommend that you consider clothing from reputable manufacturers like Orvis and Patagonia.
 Oh, and warm, high quality wool socks are a must for under your waders.
-(While we do not typically recommend wet wading until the water warms up later in the summer, we usually have several anglers who choose to wet wade — especially on hot, sunny days.)

 If you have specific questions, or if you’d like our personal recommendations on appropriate clothing items, please drop us a note.
 Keep in mind that trout can be spooky, and that drab, neutral colors will help you blend in to the background and avoid frightening your quarry.
 (You might want to avoid wearing black or white — or bright colors such as red, yellow and orange — while you’re fishing.)